- Payday loans from $1,000 to $1,400 with an interest rate of 39.95% p.a

 How to apply

 To apply for an unsecured, bad credit loan, you can follow any of the lender’s links on this page to their secure online application form.
-You will need to provide specific personal and financial details.
+You need to provide specific personal and financial details.
 Most lenders offer a quick turnaround for approval, so there’s no waiting period to see if you are eligible for a loan.